carmabs/Ema/documentation/README.md

 ## <a name="ema-architecture_repositories">REPOSITORIES MUST BE ONLY ACCESSED INSIDE AN USECASE</a>

-The repositories should be accessed directly.
+The repositories shouldn't be accessed directly.
 It must be accessed thorough an UseCase.
 This way all the logic applied to obtain some kind of data can be reusable.

 # TOOLS